Programs and services of Hinds Hospice

 Patient care services

-At Hinds Hospice, nearly 500 patients are seen in their homes or in residential care facilities on any given day throughout Fresno, Madera, and Merced counties.
+At Hinds Hospice, most patients are seen in their homes or in residential care facilities on any given day throughout Fresno, Madera, and Merced counties.
 Our hospice interdisciplinary care team includes nurses, home health aides, medical social workers, chaplains, medical directors, spiritual care providers, and counselors who assist with anticipatory grief.
 Volunteers visit patients where they live, making sure they are as comfortable as possible and providing respite for caregivers.

 Hinds Hospice Home